Certifications required

 To use the services provided by our office you need to provide the certification attesting a disability under Italian Law 104/92, and/or legal disability or SLD diagnosis under Italian Law 170/2010, or any other specialized documentation attesting to a particular pathology or disorder or special needs.

-In the case of certificates certifying a learning disability or disorder issued abroad, these must be legalised.
+In the case of certificates issued abroad, these must be legalised.

 Legalisation is a procedure by which the legal qualification of the public official who signed an act and the authenticity of their signature are officially certified.